-Payment from the IHF is dependent on a student being registered and in attendance on a course at ICON College.
+The payment from IHF is dependent on a student being registered and in attendance on a course at ICON College.
 The IHF team will check this at time of application.

 Pastoral care, careers advice and special needs

 Pastoral care and counselling